Cranefly Orchid – Native Plant of the Day 09/06/2017

-More photos / info at the Trautvetteria caroliniensis detail page.
+More photos and information at the Tipularia discolor detail page.

 The picture above is the fruit of Tennessee’s State Wildflower – Passionflower, Passiflora incarnata.
 I can report reliably that it is edible, similar to the species which is frequently cultivated in tropical regions – Passiflora edulis, although P. incarnata fruit is typically smaller than that of P. edulis.
 Passiflora incarnata is a plant native to the United States, while Passiflora edulis has been introduced to the United States and is found in the wild in Georgia and Florida.

 Mrs. Morse and I were chatting about wildflowers a couple of months ago when the subject of primroses came up.
 She commented on how lovely they were, and I agreed.
 Then she mentioned that she looked forward to their yellow color, and I got a puzzled look on my face.
 I told her that the ones I’ve been watching are pink, and they’re already blooming.
 Mrs. Morse got a puzzled look on her face.

 Of course, we had run into the “common name problem.”

 Mullein isn’t native to the United States, but there are eighteen species that grow wild in the USA.
 Two of those species are presented here, and this non-native plant is now so widespread that Moth Mullein is found in every state except Alaska and Wyoming, and Common Mullein is found in every state in the union.
 You’ve seen these, I’m sure, along the roadsides where they are typically found with both of these species growing several feet tall, each with a tall stem terminating in a spike of small, showy yellow flowers.

 You look at this photo and you think “Morning Glory.”
 And you’re right.
 It is a member of the morning-glory family – Convolvulaceae – as well as the core morning-glory genus – Ipomoea.
 But the common name “Wild Potato Vine” tells us a little more about the plant.